RPasquale/LightbulbModels/README.md

 Objective: Next Token Prediction

 Data: FineWeb_Edu: HuggingFaceFW/fineweb-edu
+Models:
+1) GPT2: just an implementation of Karpathy's GPT2 from: https://youtu.be/l8pRSuU81PU?si=KvSqpJhMT5FCMY5e

+2) multi_model:
 This small language model utilises a custom 'Expert' Method.
 The Language Expert utilises Sparse Flash2 Attention for processing the inputs, and feeds the attention distribution to the Switch Router. the Switch Router routes the sequence to a sub-expert:

 Sub-Experts:
-1) TransformerRAG: Influences the attention matrix with context embeddings retrieved through Dense Passage Retrieval.
+1) TransformerRAG: Influences the attention matrix with context embeddings retrieved through Dense Passage Retrieval. (https://arxiv.org/pdf/2312.10997)
-2) TransformerDPO: Transformer Fine tuned using Direct Preference Optimisation // TODO: thinking of just making this a regular Transformer Model and runnign DPO on the whole Expert.
+2) TransformerDPO: Transformer Fine tuned using Direct Preference Optimisation. (https://arxiv.org/pdf/2305.18290) // TODO: thinking of just making this a regular Transformer Model and runnign DPO on the whole Expert.
 3) Mamba: As they say, if we can get the same or better result with linear complexity rather than quadratic, lets do it!
-Mamba is the selective state space model.
+Mamba is the selective state space model. (https://arxiv.org/pdf/2312.00752)

 The output of the sub-expert is fed into a switch transformer decoder, which utilises Beam Search or TopK Sampling for improving the decoded output.

 # Vision 1B
 Objective: Multi Object Classification and Multi Object Bounding Box Regression
 Data:
-1) COCO: detection-datasets/coco
+COCO: detection-datasets/coco
+1) simple vision model:
+Use a resnet for feature extraction, use those features and the input features to train a ViT for multi object classification and multi object bounding box detection.

+2) multi_vision_model
 We utilise a DETR processor to preprocess the input images, and then feed these processed tensors into the RESNET for creating feature maps.

 We route sequences of feature maps to sub experts:
-1) Detection Transformer:Global understanding of Local Features from the resnet backbone used in the detection transformer.
+1) Detection Transformer:Global understanding of Local Features from the resnet backbone used in the detection transformer. (https://arxiv.org/pdf/2005.12872)
-2) Vision Transformer: The ViT is there to capture global relationships from the images.
+2) Vision Transformer: The ViT is there to capture global relationships from the images. (https://arxiv.org/pdf/2010.11929)
-3) Vision Mamba: Linear complexity
+3) Vision Mamba: Linear complexity (https://arxiv.org/pdf/2401.09417)

 The output of the sub-expert gets fed into a Switch Transformer with LORY MoE Layers, and BEam Search or TopK Sampling Decoding of final object detections and bounding box regressions.

 # MultiModal 1B
-// TODO: MULTI MODAL COMING SOON
 Papers this will be based on:
 1) https://arxiv.org/pdf/2405.09818
 Utilise a Transformer Architecture, "deviate from the Llama architecture by using query-key normalization (QK-Norm).
 QK-Norm directly controls the norm growth of input to the softmax by applying layer norm to the query and key vectors within the attention."
 (Chameleon Team, 2024).

-h = x + attention_norm(attention(x))
+"h = x + attention_norm(attention(x))
 output = h + ffn_norm(feed_forward(h))

 we apply z-loss regularization.
 Specifically, we regularize the partition function Z of the Softmax Function.

-The data is split into Text, Code, Visual Chat, Image Gen, Interleaved Text/Image Gen, Safety.
+The data is split into Text, Code, Visual Chat, Image Gen, Interleaved Text/Image Gen, Safety."
+(Chameleon)

 Image Size 512x512